 'We've Got To Learn From Our History,' 'Demagogue' Author Warns

 On Feb.
 9, 1950, Joseph McCarthy, a junior senator from Wisconsin, stunned the nation — and stoked the paranoia of the Cold War — when he alleged that there were 205 spies working within the U.S. State Department.
-It was the beginning of a four-year anti-Communist, anti-gay crusade, in which McCarthy would charge military leaders, diplomats, teachers and professors with being traitors.
+It was the beginning of a four-year anti-communist, anti-gay crusade in which McCarthy would charge military leaders, diplomats, teachers and professors with being traitors.

-Author Larry Tye chronicles McCarthy's infamous smear campaign in the new book, Demagogue.
+Author Larry Tye chronicles McCarthy's infamous smear campaign in the new book Demagogue.
 He describes the Republican senator as an "an opportunist and a cynic" who deliberately preyed on public fears.

 "His tactics included playing the press brilliantly," Tye says.
 "He understood that if you lobbed one bombshell and that [proved] to be a fraud, rather than waiting for the press the next day to expose it as a fraud, he had a fresh bombshell ready to go."